 Now he’s a bit more typical in a way.
 He gets cold in the water very fast and wants to get out…or he isn’t in the mood.
 Or he just wants to do flips, or swim to the bottom.

 But he can still doggie paddle crazy good.
 When I’m in the deep end with him I’m kicking my legs like crazy to stay afloat and I look over at the king and he’s just moving his legs ever so slightly, exerting very little energy to stay afloat.
 It’s crazy!
 I started using a noodle in the deep end just to keep up with him.

 So mommy still plans his weeks with at least 2-3 pool visits a week, even in the winter.

 We have visions of seeing him in the special Olympics one of these days.
 But he’s gotta learn swimming in a straight line first.
-But we want to keep swimming fun for Kyle.
+But we want to keep swimming fun for him.
 Because once it becomes “work” in his mind he’ll probably shut down.

 So for now we have a 9 year old who can swim better than his mom and dad (although that’s not saying much) and really enjoys it, when the stars are aligned and it’s not too cold and he doesn’t want to do something else, like stim in the sand.

 And for now we are fine with this.
 And we are thrilled that we’ve found something that our son excels in and is maybe more advanced at than a typical 9 year old.

 I said in a Facebook post once awhile back that there’s 2 things the king does better than his typical peers, swim and take pills.

 Now if only taking pills was a Special Olympics event.

 Written byFrank Campagna